-A new 10K race will make a huge splash when it debuts later this summer with a course that shuts down part of I-277.
+A new 10K race will make a huge splash this weekend with a course that shuts down part of I-277.

-The idea came to race organizer Brian Mister when he was stuck in traffic one day thinking, “I could run faster this this.”
+The idea came to race director Brian Mister when he was stuck in traffic one day thinking, “I could run faster this this.”

-Now, we’ll all get a chance to do just that.
+Now, thousands of people will get a chance to do just that.

 The race will begin and end at Romare Bearden Park — starting appropriately enough at 7:04 a.m. — with 3.1 miles completed on I-277 and another 3.1 miles through the streets of Uptown.

 “Beginning next to one of the country’s most beautiful ballparks, you jump onto Charlotte’s inner beltway, I-277, within the first mile.
 While looping around Crown Town on a four-lane highway, you’ll view the Southeast’s best skyline from all angles.
 After 5K up and above the city maze, you now get to dip back into it meandering through the streets of uptown Charlotte.
 With two miles remaining, you’re headed west through historic Fourth Ward to view corridors of 100-plus-year-old Victorian homes.
 Your tour of the Queen City ends with a finish festival back where it all started in Romare Bearden Park.
 Needless to say, this 10K course is unlike any other and an opportunity you do not want to miss.”

 Expect serious traffic detours due to the race.
 I-277 inner will be closed from 2 a.m. to noon on Sunday with four major intersections rerouted from I-77 North, I-77 South, Brookshire Freeway and Independence Boulevard.